Which of these 12 brand archetypes are you?

 The Caregiver

 Motivated by the desire to care for and protect others, the caregiver is selfless and driven by the idea of being in service to humanity.
-This archetype best suits brands that are altruistic in nature and/or not for profit.
-Some brands that do this well include Toms and Thankyou., both of whom use sales to provide access to basic necessities to people in third world countries.
+This archetype best suits brands that are altruistic in nature, often not-for-profits.
+Brands that do it well include Toms and Thankyou, both of which use sales to provide basic necessities to people in developing countries.

 Are you the caregiver?

 Your brand will embody generosity, altruism and empathy.
-You will be in business to be of service and actively doing things that make a difference, not just talking about it.
-In doing so, you’ll be educating others and bringing awareness to the plight of those who are less fortunate.
+You’ll be in business to be of service, actively doing things that make a difference rather than just talking about it.
+In the process you’ll educate others and bring awareness to the plight of those who are less fortunate.
 This archetype is best for health care, education and non-profits.

 The Creator

-Creative and imaginative, the creators are the true innovators and are driven by the desire to bring something original to the marketplace.
-Apple is an excellent example of a brand which embodied the creator archetype.
-Steve Jobs was uncompromising in his vision and it entirely changed the landscape of modern technology.
+Creative and imaginative, creators are the true innovators, driven by the desire to bring something original to the market.
+Apple is a classic example of a brand that embodied the creator archetype.
+Steve Jobs was uncompromising in his vision, and it reshaped the landscape of modern technology.

 Are you the creator?

-You’ll have produced a forward thinking product which has never hit the market before, will be regularly up for experimentation, constantly coming up with new ideas and uncompromising on the quality of what you’ve got to offer.
-The comfort seekers will possibly tell you you’re being overly ambitious and likely to fail.
+You’ll have produced a forward-thinking product that hasn’t hit the market before, you’ll be up for experimentation, constantly coming up with new ideas and uncompromising on the quality of what you offer.
+The comfort seekers will probably tell you you’re being overly ambitious and likely to fail.
 This archetype best suits art, design, technology and marketing businesses.

 The Everyman/Everywoman

-Rejecting elitism in every way, the Everyman archetype epitomises living a simple life.
-Appealing to the ordinary ‘Joe Blow’, this archetype demonstrates the virtues of regular, ordinary living.
-Wanting nothing more than to belong and connect, they will fear standing out or being ‘different’ as this may lead to rejection.
-IKEA is an example of this archetype.
+Rejecting elitism in every form, the Everyman archetype epitomises living a simple life.
+Appealing to the ordinary ‘Joe Blow’, this archetype demonstrates the virtues of regular, everyday living.
+Wanting nothing more than to belong and connect, they fear standing out or being ‘different’, because that might lead to rejection.
+IKEA is a good example of this archetype.

 Are you the everyman/everywoman?

-You’ll take a humble approach and believe in honesty first.
-You’ll care whether people feel a sense of belonging toward your brand and be ‘for the people’.
-This archetype is best suited to family or home oriented businesses and everyday apparel.
+You’ll take a humble approach and lead with honesty.
+You’ll care whether people feel a sense of belonging towards your brand, and you’ll be ‘for the people’.
+This archetype is best suited to family or home-oriented businesses and everyday apparel.

 The Explorer

-Seekers and adventurers, the explorers have a thirst for discovery, particularly where it concerns connecting with nature.
+Seekers and adventurers, explorers have a thirst for discovery, particularly where it involves connecting with nature.
 They feel at home in the most rugged environment and are most fearful of losing their freedom.
-Jeep is a brand which personifies everything the explorer archetype is about.
+Jeep is a brand that personifies everything the explorer archetype is about.

 Are you the explorer?

-Self-motivated, nature loving and redefining freedom, your brand will be independent and take pride in not fitting in.
+Self-motivated, nature-loving and redefining freedom, your brand will be independent and take pride in not fitting in.
 You’ll be all about appealing to the adventurers of the world.
-This archetype will best fit outdoorsy, adventure, travel and some auto brands.
+This archetype will best fit outdoor, adventure, travel and some auto brands.

 The Hero

-Triumphant, courageous and willing to prove their worth, the hero wants to rescue the victim, defend the underdog and just generally swoop in to save the day.
-“Just do it” – the famous Nike slogan – and the brand in general, is a good example of the hero.
+Triumphant, courageous and willing to prove their worth, the hero wants to rescue the victim, defend the underdog and generally swoop in to save the day.
+‘Just do it’, the famous Nike slogan, and the brand in general, is a good example of the hero.

 Are you the hero?

-You’re an idealist, will seek perfection and personify courage.
-This is the archetype that inspires everyone by overcoming adversity and major challenge.
-Sportswear, outdoors and equipment brands are best suited to the hero archetype.
+You’re an idealist, you seek perfection and you personify courage.
+This is the archetype that inspires everyone by overcoming adversity and major challenges.
+Sportswear, outdoor and equipment brands are best suited to the hero archetype.

 The Innocent

-Honest wholesome and pure, the innocents want everyone to be happy.
-They portray a carefree spirit and are positive, optimistic but may also be considered utopian and naïve.
+Honest, wholesome and pure, the innocent wants everyone to be happy.
+They portray a carefree spirit and are positive and optimistic, though they can also tip into utopian and naive.
 They fear doing something wrong and being punished for it.
 An example of the innocent archetype is Dove.

 Are you the innocent?

-Your brand will be optimistic, hopeful and believe in the future.
-You will always see the good and portray a trustworthy, pure, reliable and happy image.
+Your brand will be optimistic, hopeful and a believer in the future.
+You’ll always see the good and project a trustworthy, pure, reliable and happy image.
 This archetype is best suited to skin care, beauty and fresh food.

 The Jester